Atennop1/RelationalDatabasesViaOOP/README.md

 ## About project

-- This is a simple library for working with relational databases that I made as part of my learning new things in Unity and **strict OOP Research**
+- This is a simple library for work with relational databases that I made as part of my learning new things in Unity and **strict OOP Research**
 - In fact, this is just a wrapper over another library - [**Npgsql**](https://www.npgsql.org/)
 - The library contains classes for using basic SQL commands(CRUD), but allows you to execute any command in any mode